carallon/pharos-controller-api/sphinx-src/http-api/space.rst

 ``GET /api/space[?num=spaceNum]``

-``num`` can be used to filter which spaces are returned and is expected to be either a single number or a string expressing the required spaces, e.g. ``"1,2,5-9"``.
+``num`` can be used to filter which space is returned and is expected to be a single number.

-Returns a JSON object with a single ``spaces`` attribute, which has an array value.
-Each item in the array is a Space object with the following attributes:
+Returns a JSON object with a single ``space`` object with the following attributes:

 .. list-table::
    :widths: 3 3 10 5